 It took my husband and I, both with doctorate degrees involving research, almost two years to find an actual likely diagnosis (we are still in the process of confirming) from the time our daughter started missing certain milestones.

 Specialists were constantly surprised at how quickly we found them, telling us it took other families several years to get where we did in a few days.
 We were baffled.
-But it made sense, we had the top medical teams in the country, and we were both highly-trained researchers.
-We also had super supportive employers, generous work leave policies, and flexible work schedules.
-Of course it would take others longer to find answers.
+But it made sense, we had the top medical teams in the country, and we are both highly-trained researchers with super supportive employers, generous work leave policies, and flexible work schedules.

 We found that, in many cases, and like ours, parents effectively “diagnosis” their own children because our health care system doesn’t support this journey for parents.
 That’s why we created From Delays to Diagnosis.